amaltaro/workflow_construction/README.md

    For each potential task to add to the group, the algorithm checks:

    a. **Hard Constraints**:
-   - OS version compatibility
+   - OS version compatibility (tasks must have the same OS version)
-   - CPU architecture compatibility
+   - CPU architecture compatibility (tasks must have the same CPU architecture)
    - Existence of dependency paths between tasks
+   - Accelerator requirements compatibility (GPU requirements must match)

    b. **Soft Constraints** (Scoring System):
    - CPU utilization efficiency